BillmanH/Personal-Finance/README.md

 I've moved a bunch of Python scripts that compile this data in the Quantified Self repo as this is all off-line analysis that isn't invovled with the data collection application.
 There is a lot of cool stuff there as well.
 Link: https://github.com/BillmanH/Quantified-Self

+## transaction_logger.gs
+This is the application that gets your transaction emails (GMAIL) and sends them to a google sheet OR to a SQL table.
+In this case I'm only using SQLServer so the SQL querystring might change for your application.